-SERVING THOSE WHO HAVE EXPERIENCED SEXUAL ABUSE AND OTHER TRAUMAS
+SERVING THOSE WHO HAVE EXPERIENCED SEXUAL VIOLENCE AND OTHER TRAUMAS

 We are here to respond to the needs of individuals who are in crisis or suffering from trauma.
 We are a state-of-the-art non-profit agency, located in Santa Fe, combining the healing power and life changing services of a specialized clinical team, advocacy center, and education and prevention experts to help survivors and our community restore strength in the face of adversity.

 Solace Crisis Treatment Center has been restoring strength for over 40 years.
 Our Center provides a safe place to receive evidence-based services including therapy for post-traumatic stress and anxiety disorders, victim advocacy and primary prevention programs.
 Solace changed its name from the Santa Fe Rape Crisis and Trauma Treatment Center in October 2010, to ensure there were no barriers to receiving services.
 Because of that name change Solace provides more safety and more privacy and confidentiality than ever before.
 We also received national accreditation from the National Children’s Alliance as a family advocacy center for children and their families in cases of abuse, neglect or the witnessing of violent crime.